viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 files) from Upppmax.
 If you have not yet installed IGV you also have to get a copy of the program.

-:floppy_disk: Copy bam files to your local computer
+:floppy_disk: Copy bam files to your local computer and run IGV
 <details>
 <summary>:key: Click to see how to transfer files from Uppmax</summary>
 {% highlight bash %}